 Analyzing Sunrun's Unusual Options Activity

-Shares of Sunrun (NASDAQ:RUN) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $52.75.
+Sunrun (NASDAQ:RUN) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $50.37 following the option alert.

 - Option Type: TRADE